 Measures are another necessary tools to have.
 They are used primarily for taking measurements, but also for construction or adjustment of patterns, measuring fabrics, specifying the length of the garment, marking buttonholes, etc.

 There are different kinds of measuring tapes available.
 Buy one that has markings in inches and centimeters both and have it always at hand.
 It is usually a 150 cm (60 in) long tape made of a strong, non-stretch material, with metal rivets at the ends.
+I bought a pack once a couple of years ago and I didn’t run out yet.

 If you would like to read more about a tape measure for sewing check out my tutorial at this link.